Admissions FAQs

 What if my child has special needs?

-If your child has a Statement of Special Educational Needs and/or an Education, Health and Care (EHC) plan, or is receiving external agency support for any additional needs, please contact the school to discuss this.
-Special arrangements may be given by Heckmondwike Grammar School during the examination.
+If your child has a Statement of Special Educational Needs and/or an Education, Health and Care Plan (EHCP), or is receiving external agency support for any additional needs, please contact the school to discuss this.
+Special arrangements may be given by HGS during the entrance exam for students with special needs.

-What if my child is ill on the day of the examination?
+What happens if my child is ill on the day of the entrance exam?

-If you feel your child is so unwell they can’t take the examination you should inform the Admissions Officer at the school immediately.
+If you feel your child is so unwell they can’t take the entrance exam, you should inform the Admissions Officer at the school immediately.
 You should then take your child to your GP and provide a medical note to the school.
-If appropriate, it may be possible for your child to sit the examination on an alternative date.
-If your child is unwell during the test and you feel the illness has affected their performance, then you should take your child to your GP immediately and provide a medical note to the school.
+It may be possible for your child to sit the examination on an alternative date.
+If your child is unwell during the test and you feel the illness has affected their performance, you should take your child to your GP immediately and provide a medical note to the school.

-If your child has met the standard for entry and is not offered a place, we will invite you to join a waiting list, should a place become available.
-Places will be offered by the local authority if one becomes available, provided that the child has met the standard for entry.
-Your child’s position on the waiting list depends on their rank order in the test.
+If your child has met the standard for entry and is not offered a place, we will invite you to join a waiting list.
+Places will be offered by the Local Authority if one becomes available, provided that the child has met the standard for entry.
+Your child’s position on the waiting list depends on their rank order in the exam.